Moses Roper: Activism in Britain and Ireland

 An 1839 illustration of an enslaved African-American woman forced to wear slave bells to prevent her escape.

 Roper's associates in Boston prepared for his patronage in England; he carried letters of introduction to Rev. Dr. Fletcher, Rev. Dr. Morison and Rev. Dr. Raffles.
 Through them he met other sympathetic patrons, notably Rev. Dr. T. Price and Rev. F. Cox, and leading British abolitionists such as Thomas Fowell Buxton.
 Denied the chance to learn to read and write while enslaved in the United States, Roper took the opportunity to learn how to do so in Hackney and Wallingford in Oxfordshire.
 He was admitted to the University of London.

 At Hackney I remained half a year, going through the rudiments of an English education.
 At this time I attended the ministry of Dr Cox, which I enjoyed very much ... never, I trust, will be efaced from my memory, the parental care of the Rev. Dr Morison, from whom I can say, I received the greatest kindness.

 Great Britain had ended slavery in its colonies in the Caribbean and activists turned their attention to the US.
 Roper's patrons helped him organize a lecture tour in the country's chapels to spread knowledge of American slavery.
 They also subscribed to gain printing of his autobiography in 1837 and helped promote it.

-Roper toured throughout England, as well as several places in Ireland, Scotland and Wales, making the case for the abolition of slavery in the U.S.
+Roper toured throughout England, Ireland, Scotland and Wales, making the case for the abolition of slavery in the U.S.

 In London, he made two early speeches in May 1836.
 The first was at the Rev. Thomas Price's Baptist Chapel, Devonshire Square, and the second at the independent Finsbury Chapel of Rev. Alexander Fletcher.
 Each attracted large crowds and were extensively reported, influencing British views on American slavery.

 One newspaper reported on Roper's speech after a meeting in Bradford in 1840: